-The LC3 Armchair: Confort Grand Modèle 1-Seater was originally designed by Le Corbusier, Pierre Jeanneret, and Charlotte Perriand in 1928, debuting at the Paris Autumn Salon in 1929.
+The LC3 Armchair: Confort Grand Modèle 1-Seater original design was conceived by Le Corbusier, Pierre Jeanneret, and Charlotte Perriand in 1928, debuting at the Paris Autumn Salon in 1929.

 This instantly recognizable chair was featured in the iconic Maxell "blown away" advertisement.
 The "Confort Grand Modèle" version is known for its larger size and softer padding than its Petit LC2 Chair counterpart.